mzman88/bamoe91-enablement-lab/README.md

 - We will take a look at the project that we will benusing for this lab.
 The project that is located in the `C:\kogito-examples\kogito-quarkus-examples\jbpm-compact-architecture-example` folder.

 - We will use VSCode to edit all projects artifacts.
 In a Windows Command Prompt (type `cmd` in the search bar), navigate to the `C:\kogito-examples\kogito-quarkus-examples\jbpm-compact-architecture-example\` folder, and type `code .`.
 This will open an instance of VSCode and load the project.
-Close all editor that will open.
+You could also load the project from VSCode using the "*File > Open Folder...*" option.
+Make sure you are not seeing the project that opens by default as it is not the right project!

 - In this project, a business process (defined as BPMN) and business rules (defined as DMN) can be found under the `src\main\resources` folder.
 Open both `src\main\resources\hiring.bpmn` and `src\main\resources\NewHiringOffer.dmn` file in VSCode and get familiar with them.